 - Copies of your ASCSA or AAR recommendation letters (each letter writer should forward a copy directly to the Chair; he or she does not have to include an additional letter specifically for the Hahn Committee)

-Winners will be notified on or around February 1, 2017.
+Applicants will be notified of the Committee’s decision on or around March 1, 2018.

 · 2017: Allannah Karas, doctoral candidate in Classics at The Graduate Center, CUNY (AAR)

 · 2017: Rian Sirkus, Latin instructor at Our Lady of Good Counsel High School, Maryland and University of Maryland, College Park (ASCSA)